jina-ai/jina/docs/fundamentals/executor/hub/index.md

-# Share Executors via Hub
+# Share Executors via Jina Hub

 Now you understand that `Executor` is a building block in Jina.
 The following questions arise naturally: